CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Overview

-In this lab, you will explore how Azure simplifies document processing by automating data extraction and analysis.
-Using Azure AI Document Intelligence, you'll train models to extract information from documents such as PDFs, images, and forms.
-You'll also integrate Azure Function Apps to enable scalable, programmatic processing of documents.
+In this lab, you will explore how Azure streamlines document processing and search.
+Using Azure AI Document Intelligence, you'll create and train custom models to extract key information such as Organization and Address from invoices and other documents.
+You will also configure Azure Storage to manage input and output data, and integrate Azure AI Search to index and query extracted document data for easy retrieval and analysis.

 ## Architecture Diagram